 In 1990, Spirax-Sarco Engineering plc acquired Watson-Marlow pumps, which had been established in 1956 in Marlow, Buckinghamshire, to produce medical pumps.
 (In 1969 Watson-Marlow had relocated to Falmouth and expanded its operations to include industrial and scientific markets.)

 Today, Spirax-Sarco Engineering plc has the most complete worldwide coverage of any business in our sectors.
-We have 95 operating units (operating companies, branches and associates) in 44 countries and a direct sales presence in 58 countries worldwide.
+We have 110 operating units (operating companies, branches and associate) in 44 countries and a direct sales presence in 59 countries worldwide.
 In addition, we have distributors in nearly 60 countries.
-Together, our operating units, sales offices and distributors allow us to serve 100,000 customers in over 110 countries.
+Together, our operating units, sales offices and distributors allow us to serve approximately 120,000 customers in over 110 countries.